chandrashekhar-patil/Restora_Project/README.md

 - register.js
 - search.js
 - visit.js

-*Welcome to the pages documentation for the Restora project.
-This file provides an overview of the different pages available in the application and their functionalities.*
+`Wellcome to the pages documentation for the Restora project.
+This file provides an overview of the different pages available in the application and their functionalities.`

 List of Pages :
 - login
 - registration